Move to Panama: Where to Start

 Without health insurance, paying out of pocket can be expensive, especially if you require frequent medical attention or procedures.
 Medical emergencies like heart attacks, cancer treatments, unexpected surgeries, and other unforeseen medical issues could be financially devastating without health insurance.

 If you’re a US citizen and have the right Medicare Advantage plan, it will cover medical emergencies in Panama.
+Some hospitals offer direct billing, so you don’t have to pay up front and then file your own claim.

-Do You Have Pets!
+Do You Have Pets?

 Thousands have moved to Panama with their pets, and you can too.
 It’s easy to get your pets into Panama.